Blackmagic Resolve Micro Color Panel

 Professional color adjustment dials

-Spheres allow you to adjust the colors in an image based on the tonal ranges of highlights, shadows, and tones in between.
+Spheres allow you to adjust the colors of an image according to the tonal ranges of highlights, shadows, and intermediate tones.
 Unlike the mouse and keyboard, it is possible to use multiple spheres at the same time for the purpose of creating unique effects.
 The sliding rings that surround them allow for overall levels and dynamic contrast.
 On the other hand, the keys above each dial allow you to reset the color adjustment, the level adjustment, or both.
-A three-key cluster on the superior of the DaVinci Resolve Mini and Micro Color Panel models provides the ability to toggle between primary and logarithmic circles, activate temperature, tint, and offset controls, and enable full-screen viewer output.
-The DaVinci Resolve Advanced Panel features a fourth watch face that allows you to adjust the entire image.
+A three-key group on the superior of the DaVinci Resolve Mini and Micro Color Panel models provides the ability to toggle between primary and logarithmic circles, activate temperature, tint, and offset controls, and enable full-screen viewfinder output.
+The DaVinci Resolve Advanced Panel model has a fourth dial that allows you to adjust the entire image.

 Primary Settings Controls

-Primary adjustment controls address the luminance and chrominance of the entire image using a variety of unique tools that focus on specific hue ranges and tones.
-These features represent the most common settings required to produce dynamic images, making them a popular choice for photo, graphic design, and color grading professionals working on tight deadlines.
-DaVinci Resolve Micro Color and Mini Panel include twelve settings that allow you to quickly adjust contrast, saturation, hue, temperature, tint, midtone details, and color enhancement, as well as shadows and highlights.
-All rotary knobs can be pressed to reset settings, so it's easy to try out new looks.
+Primary Adjustment controls treat the luminance and chrominance of the entire image using a variety of unique tools that focus on specific hue and tone ranges.
+These features represent the most common settings required to produce dynamic images, making them a popular choice for photography, graphic design and color grading professionals who work with tight deadlines.
+The DaVinci Resolve Micro Color and Mini Panel models include twelve settings that allow you to quickly modify contrast, saturation, hue, temperature, tint, midtone details, color enhancement, as well as shadows and highlights.
+All rotary knobs can be pressed to reset the settings, so it's easy to try out new looks.

-Dedicated knobs for highlights, shadows, and intermediate tones, sometimes known as "gain," "lift," and "gamma," respectively, allow you to adjust the luminance, or brightness, of each specific area in a tonal range of the image.
+Unique rotary knobs for highlights, shadows, and intermediate tones, sometimes known as "gain," "lift," and "gamma," respectively, allow you to adjust the luminance, or brightness, of each specific area of a tonal range of the image.
 Thanks to these controls, it is possible to modify the brightness without affecting the chromatic saturation.

 Contrast is used to change the tonal difference between the light and dark parts of an image.
-The pivot adjusts the contrast balance, which can affect your tonal ranges.
-Once the contrast is set, use the pivot to polish the center of the hue, lightening or darkening the image while retaining the contrast values.
+The pivot adjusts the balance of contrast, which can affect your tonal ranges.
+Once the contrast is established, use the pivot to polish the center of the hue, lightening or darkening the image while retaining the contrast values.

-Increasing or decreasing the details of the midtones changes the contrast at the edges within an image.
+Increasing or decreasing the details of intermediate tones changes the contrast at the edges within an image.
 This modifies the perception of sharpness and definition.
 It can be used to accentuate the beard on an actor's face, enhance the sharpness of a scene, or subtly blur the skin for facial touch-ups.

-This control allows you to intelligently adjust low-saturation areas in an image while also not affecting high-saturation areas.
+This control allows you to intelligently adjust areas of low saturation in an image while not affecting those with high saturation.
 This results in a more subtle and natural increase in color.
-Occasionally referred to as "vibrance," this parameter is ideal for highlighting colors without oversaturating the entire image.
+Occasionally known as "vibrance," this parameter is ideal for highlighting colors without oversaturating the entire image.

-This rotary knob allows you to lighten and darken details in shadows or recover overexposed areas in images with high dynamic range.
-This parameter does not affect the intermediate tones, which provides the possibility of achieving a more attenuated and natural result between the recovered parts of the image and those not modified.
+This rotary knob allows you to lighten and darken details in shadows or restore overexposed areas in images with high dynamic range.
+This parameter does not affect the intermediate tones, which gives the possibility of achieving a more attenuated and natural result between the recovered parts of the image and those that have not been modified.

 Saturation